Shoaib19/google_code_archive/README.md

     <li>Open a pull request on the original repository, describing your changes and their purpose.</li>
     <li>Wait for the maintainers to review your pull request and merge it if deemed appropriate.</li>
   </ol>

   <h2 id="license">License</h2>
-  <p>This repository is licensed under the <a href="LICENSE">MIT License</a>.
-You are free to use, modify, and distribute the contents of this repository, as long as you include the original license file in your distribution.</p>
+  <p>This repository is licensed under the Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0).
+You are free to use the problems for personal study and practice but not for any commercial purposes.</p>
 </body>
 </html>